HL7/PDDI-CDS/pages/_includes/start.md

 ## <span style="color:silver"> 5.6.0 </span> DetectedIssue
 {:.no_toc}
 The `DetectedIssue` resource is created by the Medication Select Service and is subsequently passed to the EHR with the CDS Hooks response as an extension.
 Mitigating actions corresponding to CDS Card suggestions are documented by the EHR in the `DetectedIssue` resource.
 The `DetectedIssue` `status` element, instantiated by the Medication Select Service, specifies to the EHR if the prefetch template for the Medication Prescribe Service needs to be fulfilled.
 The `DetectedIssue` resource is passed to the Medication Prescribe Service with the the `medication-prescribe` Hook request for further processing.
-For example, a `DetecedIssue`  "final" status may indicate to the EHR that prefetch data for the `medication-prescribe` hook is not needed; where as, a status of preliminary will signify additional patient data is needed for the Medication Prescribe service.
+For example, a `DetecedIssue`  "final" status may indicate to the EHR that prefetch data for the `medication-prescribe` hook is not needed; where as, a status of "preliminary" may signify additional patient data is needed for the Medication Prescribe Service.

 ##### Example: DetectedIssue Elements
 {:.no_toc}